 These bonuses focus especially on helping you see behind the scenes of the process for producing Scripture First.
-As you look ahead to possibly doing similar projects of your own, the bonuses give you the opportunity to hone your craft by learning from our process in producing Scripture First.
+As you look ahead to doing similar projects of your own, the bonuses give you the opportunity to hone your craft by learning from our process in producing Scripture First.

 1. A Conversation with the Editors

 To give you a look behind the scenes of what went into producing Scripture First, Daniel and I recorded a conversation for you where we talk through that process.

 We also reflect on some things that we thought went particularly well along the way, in addition to some of what we gleaned about the bumps in the road.